aleshaleksey/fansys23/skills.md

 ## Skills and Proficiencies

 The game has **skills** and **proficiencies**.
 The game defines them as follows.
-They do not necessarily reflect "real life" with perfect accuracy.
+They do not necessarily reflect "real life" accurately since this is both a game and an abstraction.

 - **Skills:** are general abilities that cover a range of activities that a character can learn and improve in with time.
 For example, **swimming** is a skill because it covers, swimming, diving and similar, and a character's ability to swim is graded.
 Eg. "I can't swim", "I can swim but not well", "I can cross a river, yeah", "I've swam 20 miles, it took me 3 hours".
-- **Proficiencies:** A proficiency is the knowledge and ability in using every specific set of tools or abilities.
+- **Proficiencies:** A proficiency is the knowledge and ability in using a very specific set of tools or abilities.
 Having a **proficiency** allows a character to use a skill with the tool/ability with a skill.
 Eg. Proficiency in **lock picks** with a **tinker** check allows picking locks.
 Proficiency with **whale** allows you to use **diplomacy** skill to persuade whales when speaking in their language.

 ### Acquiring skills and proficiencies

-Skills are usually acquired at level up by either assigning skill points or adding background skills.
-This reflects time spent honing skills through us on adventure and picking up new skills and techniques by training.
+Skills are usually acquired at level up by either assigning skill points or adding a skill to "background skills".
+This reflects time spent honing skills through use on adventure and picking up new skills and techniques by training.
 Certain special abilities also grant additional skills and proficiencies.

 It is NOT advisable to allow a character to gain additional skill points outside of this unless it is necessary for party balance or plot reasons.
 Even then it should not be taken lightly.
-As an optional rule and downtime activity it takes a solid month of training to gain 1 skill point and the total number of points (ranks) in a skill cannot exceed [LVL]/2.
+As an optional rule, a character may spend a solid month of training to gain 1 skill point.
+Even so, the total number of points (ranks) in a skill cannot exceed [LVL]/2.
 Certain supernatural abilities can also transfer a skill from one entity to another, but no entity should use them lightly.

 ### Skill points (ranks)